LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 Perhaps a combination method would work best, where you filter the data partially and then map it?
 If so, which data do you filter by and using which transformers?

 - Which will produce the most aesthetic workspace?

+Best Practice should always play a part in any workspace.
+If there are several solutions, then which produces the most aesthetic (good-looking) workspace?
+Are fewer transformers always better?
+Consider also the need to maintain the workspace.
+For the purposes of this exercise we'll assume that all methods have an equally efficient performance.

+Try placing a few likely transformers into the workspace and see which might be suitable.
+Which will do the job, without needing too many transformers?
+Would conditional attribute values work?

+3) Select Methodology
+On consideration, I see three likely ways to carry out this project.
+I call them: l Simple Filtering l Complex Filtering l Conditional Values
+Simple Filtering filters the data and then maps it to the required values; as such it is a two-step process.
+It will require more transformers but will be simpler to understand and set up.
+Complex Filtering filters the data in a single step, so no further mapping is required.
+It’s a onestep process, but – because the data is being filtered – still needs more transformers than perhaps necessary.
+It is moderately complex.
+Conditional Values will set the values directly depending on a set of inbuilt conditions.
+All the work can be done in a single transformer, so it is compact, but the setup and maintenance are considerably more complex.
+On the following pages we’ll detail how to set up each method.
+Pick which one you want to try and follow the instructions.
+Alternatively, do each in turn – then you’ll be able to compare the different methods and decide which you think is the best.